UCLALibrary/research-tips/_posts/2010-01-14-reading-for-writing.markdown

 Next, based on the paper(s) you found, go through the style guide and replace the \[bracketed text\] with your own answers, using the questions on the left hand side to guide you.
 If a section asks for an example, copy down one or more passages from the paper that demonstrate the kind of writing being discussed.

 Here's an example of a section from the style guide before and after being completed.
-(For more examples, see the "Example" section below!)
+(For more examples, see the "Example Style G" section below!)

 <div class="row">
     <div class="col s12">